dennis-johnson-dev/songawee.github.io/_posts/2015-2-5-testing-hapi.js.markdown

 ```

 This test uses a hapi.js `server.inject` function off of the server object that injects an HTTP request in the form of options and gives us a response object to make assertions on.
-In this case, we inspect that we receive a 200 status code and a result of 'hello'.
+In this case, we inspect that we receive a 200 status code and a result of 'hello world'.

 >Note that we must call the `done` function at the end of our assertions to tell jasmine that this is an asynchronous test and we need to wait before moving onto the next test.
 If this line is missing, a timeout error will occur.

-Now we can look at the tests for the `getData` function.
+Now, we can look at the tests for the `getData` function.

 ```js
 // ./spec/getDataSpec.js